jairoh82/jairoh82/README.md

 ## Objective

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+But as we all know, we all need to put the work in to accomplish this.
+This is why I will be pursuing an IT specialist role to gain all the knowledge that is needed for a CyberSecurity career.

 ## Skills